 The public has a right to know who is influencing our politics.
 In 1972, Common Cause sued President Richard Nixon’s campaign for hiding donors; the case was a key step in unfolding the Watergate scandal, forcing Nixon’s resignation, and ushering in an era of common sense reforms to check money’s influence on politics.

-Common Cause mobilized to expose the Former Trump administration’s corrupt practices and prevent Former Trump and his cronies from profiting off his presidency and degrading our democracy.
+Common Cause mobilized to expose the former President Trump administration’s corrupt practices and to prevent him and his cronies from profiting off his presidency which would degrade our democracy.
 That’s consistent with our past work bringing down Speaker of the House Jim Wright, D-TX, and countless state officials in both parties.
 In America, no one is above the law.

 We believe in everyone’s right to know who is influencing our government.